-4 Conclusions
+4. Conclusions

 The regression-based simulation approach presented in this paper makes it possible to examine industry developments and economic growth at a specific location in detail.
-The paper showed how the approach can be used to simulate and evaluate the possible effects of an expected external shock on the development in the various industries in the presence of complex inter-industry dependencies.
-The approach identifies which industries contribute to growth independently (innate effect), where this industry growth is self-reinforcing (own-size effect), whether certain industries influence the attractiveness of a location for certain other industries (structure effect) and which industries support or hinder each other in their growth (spillover effects).
-The identified coefficients are then applied in simulations that are evaluated in a contrafactual design.
+The approach has also been used to simulate and evaluate the possible effects of an expected external shock on the development.
+At its core is an estimation models that identifies inter-industry relationships, which characterize evolutionary growth regimes.
+The approach identifies which industries contribute to growth independently (innate effect), where this industry growth is selfreinforcing (own-size effect), whether certain industries influence the attractiveness of a location for certain other industries (structure effect) and which industries support or hinder each other in their growth (spillover effects).
+The identified coefficients are then applied in simulations of different scenarios that are evaluated in a contrafactual design.

-We applied the approach to the analysis of industry dynamics in a region that has benefited from the scaledriven growth of a mature industry (livestock intensive agriculture), which is now reaching the limits of what the region can sustain economically, ecologically and socially.
-The results support the idea that the agrifood sector can be an important driver of growth in rural regions where it has a relatively high employment share.
-However, the unambiguous spatial concentration processes of the agri-food sector observed in the case districts seem to be specific to the case regime, as positive own-size effects are usually accompanied by positive innate growth effects, which allow an industry to establish itself in new locations as well.
+We applied the approach to the analysis of industry dynamics in a region that has benefited from the scale-driven growth of a mature industry (livestock intensive agriculture), which is now reaching the limits of what the region can sustain economically, ecologically and socially.
+The results show that the case region's growth regime is characterized by a dominance of positive spillover effects if compared to the growth regime in the reference region.
+The marked spatial concentration process of the agri-food sector observed in the case districts seems to be specific to the case regime, as in other industries and regions positive own-size effects are usually accompanied by positive innate effects, which allow an industry to establish itself in new locations as well.
 The results also indicate that the case region, or parts of it, could experience a negative lock-in because for some sites, we observe substantial compensatory growth when agriculture declines.
+The existence of compensatory growth confirms the evolutionary nature of growth in this case and the inappropriateness of approaches such as simple IO models that do not take this into account.